SlashScreen/chunx/README.md

+# Please note that this is an alpha plugin and has not been fleshed out or extensively tested.

 # Chunx - the Open World chunking solution for Godot 4.2+

 This plugin allows for easy partitioning of *authored* game worlds into streamable chunks.